kubernetes/sig-release/release-engineering/role-handbooks/patch-release-team.md

       that are tied up with other changes.
 Ask the cherry-pick requester for context on the other changes and use your best judgment.

-    * Historically (up through at least 1.6), patch release managers have occasionally granted exceptions to the "no new enhancements" rule for cherry-picks that are confined to plugins like cloud providers (e.g. vSphere, Azure) and volumes (e.g. Portworx).
+    * Historically (up through at least 1.6), there have been exceptions occasionally granted to the "no new enhancements" rule for cherry-picks that are confined to plugins like cloud providers (e.g. vSphere, Azure) and volumes (e.g. Portworx).